Taylor Motter Player Props: Cardinals vs. Athletics

 Taylor Motter At The Plate

-- Motter has had a base hit in eight of 17 games this season, and multiple hits once.
+- Motter has picked up a hit in eight games this year (44.4%), including one multi-hit game.

-- He has not gone deep in his 17 games this season.
+- He has not hit a home run in his 18 games this season.

-- Motter has picked up an RBI twice this year, but just one in each of those games.
+- Motter has driven in a run twice this season, but just one in each of those games.

-- He has scored a run in three of 17 games so far this year.
+- He has scored in three games this season (16.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.